Baby hammock safety

 So why do some people think that baby hammocks are controversial?

 Exploring the options for your baby's first bed can be a daunting task.
-There are so many different options from so many different companies, and the information seems to change depending on what you are reading.
-There are also differences of opinion among medical professionals around safe sleeping practices for babies too, which makes it even more difficult for the average parent to make informed decisions.
+There are so many different options from so many different companies and also differences of opinion among medical professionals around safe sleeping practices for babies too.
+As a result, it is even more difficult for the average parent to make informed decisions.
 Add to that, a lack of government regulations around baby sleep products, and you have a perfect storm for conflicting information, fear and misunderstanding.
 Parents assume that what’s for sale in stores and online must be safe, which isn't necessarily true.
 Tragically, thousands of babies lives are taken every year, by asphyxiation while sleeping or sudden unexplained death in infancy (SUDI).
 This has led to a number of campaigns aimed at educating parents about the safest sleep practices for babies.
 These campaigns have been very successful and saved many young lives.
 Some people think that their advice about firm, flat sleeping surfaces, eliminates the hammock as a safe sleeping option, but we believe these concerns are not valid.
 The natural contours of a Nature's Sway baby hammock, keep a baby on their back (the safest sleep position), and the slight curve and elevated head position have been proven to not compromise the baby's upper airway and oxygen supply.

 Are Nature's Sway baby hammocks tested?